Marcell Ozuna Player Props: Braves vs. Nationals

-The Atlanta Braves and Marcell Ozuna (.351 slugging percentage over his past 10 games, including one homer), take on starter Josiah Gray and the Washington Nationals at Truist Park, Friday at 7:20 PM ET.
+Marcell Ozuna, with a slugging percentage of .389 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Washington Nationals, with MacKenzie Gore on the mound, June 10 at 4:10 PM ET.

-He notched a home run while going 1-for-5 in his most recent game against the Mets.
+In his most recent game he had a one-hit showing (1-for-3) against the Nationals.

 Marcell Ozuna Game Info & Props vs. the Nationals